sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Happy Smart 3D Printing :-)

+# Features
+- Add support for G2 and G3 commands.
+- Add support for other firmware.

 # About the Developer
 By Salim BELAYEL.
 Developed in June 2024 with Delphi 12 Community Edition.